ajzenhamernikola/GiA/README.md

 # GiA
-A GUI-oriented, graph problem-solving software.
+A GUI-oriented, graph problem-solving C++ software.

 ## About
 *GiA* is a software built in **C++** programming language with **Qt5** libraries.
 It allows a user to input a desired graph and run a desired graph algorithm (such as *finding shortest paths*, *constructing a minimum cost spanning tree*, *finding transitive closure*, ...) on it.